Curriculum & Learning

 We have looked carefully at the new curriculum and set out ‘two year rolling programmes’ which show when we will teach each part of the curriculum over the course of 2 years.
 This ensures children in mixed age classes are taught everything set out in the curriculum whichever class they may be in.
 We have linked the subjects as much as possible in each term to allow the children to learn through a ‘topic based’ approach to learning; in this way more than one subject may be taught within a lesson and a range of skills learned.

-The children in Reception will continue to follow the Early Years Foundation Stage, with the areas of learning being linked by teachers to the National Curriculum wherever possible.
+In September 2021 a new Curriculum was introduced for the Early Years Foundation stage.
+This will be implemented, with the areas of learning being linked by teachers to the National Curriculum wherever possible.

 The topic titles on the rolling programmes are a starting point for each topic and may change or be adapted, often based on the children’s interests, to make the learning as inspiring and engaging as possible.